paveyry/better-hangoutschat/README.md

     - For macOS: `/Applications/Chat.app/Contents/Resources/app/main.js`
     - For GNU/Linux: Google have not released their electron client for GNU/Linux, but you can use the browser script with the web version.
+If the theme doesn't appear the first time you restart GHC, try to restart it a second time.

 - For the browser, just paste the `gmonkeyscript.js` script in your greasemonkey or tampermonkey extension